relativityone/server-datatransfer-import-api-rdc/README.md

 * `AssemblySharedInfo.cs`
 * `AssemblySharedInfo.vb`

-The main build script supports an optional "-AssemblyVersion" parameter which, when assigned, passes the value to the `.\Version\Update-AssemblyInfo.ps1` script where the value is "stamped" within the source file.
+The main build script supports an optional `UpdateAssemblyInfo` task which, when specified, uses `GitVersion` to automatically apply semantic versioning info to both of these shared source files.

+***Note:** Only Jenkins pipeline builds execute this task to avoid modifying source-controlled files during DEV builds.*

 ### Code Analysis
 Roslyn represents the future for .NET based code analysis tools.
 Although Microsoft.CodeAnalysis.FxCopAnalyzers is a solid replacement for FxCop, additional work is required to migrate.